rockettheme/docs/Docs/wordpress/themes/g4chimera/charts.md

 Chimera introduces built-in support for [Chart.js][chartjs].
 This element allows you to quickly and easily create dynamic graphs that display information in a variety of ways.

 You can toggle this feature on and off by navigating to **Administrator -> Chimera Theme -> Gizmos -> Chart** and toggling the option there.
-If you have a Custom HTML and/or article with the Chart.js code present, and this option is off, nothing will appear in its place and your browser may indicate a JavaScript error.
+If you have a Custom HTML and/or post with the Chart.js code present, and this option is off, nothing will appear in its place and your browser may indicate a JavaScript error.

 ![][chart_1]